Azure/azure-quickstart-templates/sccm-currentbranch/README.md

 * a remote site system server to host managemenent point and distribution point.
 * a remote site system server to host other site system roles.

-ExpressRoute is must to have to communicate to corp network.
-All virtual machines join to existing domains.
-Virtual machines aren't associated with public IP address.
+ExpressRoute is required to communicate with a corporate network.
+All virtual machines join to existing domains and do not have public IP addresses.

-After provision, in domain controller, admin need manually add permissions to the primay site computer account on "System Management" container.
+After provisioning, the domain admin must manually add permissions to the primay site computer account on the "System Management" container.